day8/re-frame-template/README.md

                 "karma-junit-reporter"  "2.0.1"}}
 ```

-If you want to add a normal dependency for use in your application like a React component or JavaScript libraries like
+If you want to add a dependency to your application, like a React component, or a JavaScript library like
-P5 then simply add these to `:npm-deps`.
+P5, then add it to the `:npm-deps` section.

-If you want to add a build or test dependency like a Karma runner simply add these to `:npm-dev-deps`.
+If you want to add a build or test dependency, like a Karma runner, add them to the `:npm-dev-deps` section.

 ## Other Templates